 The Wild Atlantic Way

-Irelandâ€™s premier touring route is 2500 kilometres of untamed, unspoiled countryside that follows along Irelandâ€™s Atlantic shores.
-This driving tour features 157 discovery points, and over 3500 attractions and activities, from its begin in Kinsale, Co.
-Cork, and follows a suggested route that takes you around the spectacular coastal roads.
-This route has proved extremely popular with our Car Hire Dublin Airport.
+Irelandâ€™s premier touring route, Wild Atlantic Way is a 2500 kilometres of untamed, unspoiled countryside that follows along Irelandâ€™s Atlantic shores.
+This driving tour features 157 discovery points, and over 3500 attractions and activities.

 In Co.
 Clare, the magnificent Cliffs of Moher, the mysterious Aran Islands, and some remarkable views of the mouth of the River Shannon, from Loop Head Lighthouse, bring visitors from all over, regardless of the weather or the time of year.

 The Connemara Loop and lively Galway City await you in Co.
 Galway.
 On the southern Connemara beaches, you may even see the famous ponies making their way across low tide to the distant islands beyond.

 In Co.
 Mayo, the awesome sight of Croagh Patrick mountain looms over the surrounding countryside, and you can take a road bridge to Achill Island and visit its strange deserted village.
 Sligo seaside town is famous for its seafood and surfing, thanks to the waves off Mullaghmore Head.